manel1874/libscapi/README.md

 ##### Cryptography Research at Oragon State University : LibOTE A fast, portable, and easy to use Oblivious Transfer Libary
 [https://github.com/osu-crypto/libOTe](https://github.com/osu-crypto/libOTe)

+This library provides several different classes of OT protocols.
+First is the base OT protocol of Naor Prinkas [NP00].
+This protocol bootstraps all the other OT extension protocols.
+Within the OT extension protocols, we have 1-out-of-2, 1-out-of-N and ~K-out-of-N, both in the semi-honest and malicious settings.
+All implementations are highly optimized using fast SSE instructions and vectorization to obtain optimal performance both in the single and multi-threaded setting.
+See the Performance section for a comparison between protocols and to other libraries.Networking can be performed using both the sockets provided by the library and external socket classes.

 ##### University of Bristol: Advanced Protocols for Real-world Implementation of Computational Oblivious Transfers
 [https://github.com/bristolcrypto/apricot](https://github.com/bristolcrypto/apricot)